Bodhinaut/Gateway_Blend/api_interaction/README.md

 **VERSION or DATE:** 6/14/2018

-**HOW TO START THIS PROJECT:** Run script in IDE or text editor of choosing to see, 200 most recent TODOs taken from jsonplaceholder;
+**HOW TO START THIS PROJECT:** Run script in IDE or text editor of choosing to see 200 most recent TODOs taken from jsonplaceholder;
 a TODO created, and a TODO deleted

 ---